 Welcome to my blog!
 Please be sure to check out my Projects Page...over 60 tutorials all in one place!
 Enjoy!

 Thanks for stopping by!
-I hope you enjoyed a little peek at my silverware sleeve !
+I hope you enjoyed a little peek at my vintage treasures!
 Please visit these wonderful bloggers and their beautiful blogs to see what they are up to and to find a list of this week’s participants!

 Stephanie Lynn at Under the Table and Dreaming for the Sunday Showcase Party